-Clarence Holmes is a candidate for Treasurer on the Student Assembly Board of Directors.
+Clarence Holmes is a candidate for vice president on the Student Assembly Board of Directors.

 In addition to having impeccably maintained hair for his time, Sir Isaac Newton was also nothing short of a genius.
 He gave us the 3 laws of motion, one of which partly states that an object set in motion will remain in motion.
 When writing this very letter last year in pursuit of a board position, I spoke of how I took one step and that was all it took.
 From then on, I had been set in motion, and like a reciprocal gait pattern with no significant deviations, that initial step was followed by others, such as becoming your treasurer for the Student Assembly Board of Directors.
 Well it’s time for the next step, so that I may continue to stay in motion, and that is why I am running for vice president.